Saturday & Sunday, September 28 – 29, 2019

 Meet Garden staff, volunteers, and outside experts to get tips on the following:

-- A world of winter squash
+- The world of winter squash

 - Seed saving